 Available from Amazon

-The Crocs Freesail Shorty is a short version of the best-selling Croc Freesail.
+The Crocs Freesail Chelsea Boot is a short version of the best-selling Croc Freesail.
 Short rain boots can be so much more comfortable and lightweight than some of the high styles.
-The Freesail Shorty is a fantastic option for comfort as it is made from Croslite™ foam, that is known for being soft with a cushioned feel to it.
+The Freesail Chelsea is a fantastic option for comfort as it is made from Croslite™ foam, which is known for being soft with a cushioned feel to it.
 It is also completely waterproof since it is made from a single mold, so there aren’t any seams to come apart that will create leaks.
-There is a lace at the top that you tie into a bow, which is a unique detail.
 The footbed is lined, which isn’t always a given with Crocs products.
 The traction is little rubber pods that are reportedly quite effective to avoid slipping.
 The Freesail is also easy on and off, and have a decent about of room in the toe box.
 These are excellent for city wear when you aren’t expecting to be standing in massive pools of water, but you want something lightweight and easy to walk in.
 They are also under $50, so they are relatively affordable.

 Available from Crocs.com